michael-sumner/go-make-things/content/articles/2018-01-18-improving-link-legibility-with-two-lines-of-css.md

 - Accessibility
 - CSS
 date: '2018-01-18'
+permalink: /improving-link-legibility-with-two-lines-of-css/
 title: Improving link legibility with two lines of CSS
+url: /2018/01/18/improving-link-legibility-with-two-lines-of-css
 ---

-Links in body copy should pretty much [always be underlined](/accessibility-according-to-people-with-actual-disabilities/).
+Links in body copy should pretty much [always be underlined](https://gomakethings.com/accessibility-according-to-people-with-actual-disabilities/).

-**A brief aside...** I had [previously assumed](/better-link-accessibility-for-the-color-blind/) that certain colors that aren't affected by common types of color blindness (like certain shades of blue) provided sufficient contrast and did not need to be underlined.
-Then I [learned that I was wrong](/accessibility-according-to-people-with-actual-disabilities/).
+**A brief aside...** I had [previously assumed](https://gomakethings.com/better-link-accessibility-for-the-color-blind/) that certain colors that aren't affected by common types of color blindness (like certain shades of blue) provided sufficient contrast and did not need to be underlined.
+Then I [learned that I was wrong](https://gomakethings.com/accessibility-according-to-people-with-actual-disabilities/).

 > Sleep disorder: I have to read after 5pm with f.lux cranked up all the way, so sites that assume hyperlinks can be blue w/no underline…